Dean I. Wright

 United States

-Whether I was covering the rescue of 70 dogs through cramped and unsanitary conditions or reporting on the challenges of state funding cuts to small communities, I've loved journalism and writing first drafts of history.
+Whether I was covering the rescue of 70 dogs in unsafe conditions, reporting on the challenges of state funding cuts to small communities, or helping to better explain a nonprofit's mission to readers, I've sought to excel in the recording of historic events and the creation of content.

-As the Tribune senior reporter I also assisted with coverage for our tri-county sister papers, the Pomeroy Daily Sentinel in Ohio and the Point Pleasant Register in Point Pleasant, West Virginia.
+As the Tribune senior reporter I also assisted with coverage for the area's tri-county sister papers, the Pomeroy Daily Sentinel in Ohio and the Point Pleasant Register in Point Pleasant, West Virginia.
 All were Associated Press member papers.
-Our coverage area had a population numbering roughly 68,000.

 Portfolio